RivaD2/Movie-Night/README.md

 # Movie Night

-### This project was a group final project.
+## This project was a group final project.
 I decided to take this project up a notch by including user authentication and ability for users to search the API for any movie, not just the ones provided on our recommendations list.
 I also added the ability for users to sort movies based off genre.

-#### Current State: Authentication and authorization are in progress along with the ability to sort moviees based off genere.
-The user still has the ability to add and delete movies.
+## Future goals: Authentication and authorization and the ability to sort movies based off genre.
+The user still has the ability to add and delete movies currently.

-**Original Group:Riva Davidowski, Darius Pasilaban, Krystian Francuz-Harris, Mike Wohl.**
+**Original Authors:Riva Davidowski, Darius Pasilaban, Krystian Francuz-Harris, Mike Wohl.**

 **Contributions after Sept.
 4th were done by Riva Davidowski**

 ### TOOLS USED:
 * Node.js
+* postgreSQL (used in earlier version)
+* MONGODB (current DB)
 * The Movie Database(TMDb)for access to the API
 * Heroku for deploying the final app
 * Express
-* Bcrypt for user authentication
+* Bcrypt for user authentication(after project completion, I wanted to get some practice using Bcrypt and decided to keep this logic for a future addition)

+### LANGUAGES USED:
+- EJS
+- JavaScript

 ### GETTING STARTED
-* Run npm i to install all dependencies ( I cloned this project down to my repo)
+* Run npm i to install all dependencies
 * Set up all packages in server.js
-* Create a .env with PORT, DB_URL,and API_KEY (more to come on this one as I use bcrypt)
+* Create a .env with PORT, DB_URL,and API_KEY
 * Set up all global vars and configs
 * Set up the server and tell it to first listen for requests:

 ```
 client.connect()
   .then(() => {
     app.listen(PORT, () => console.log(`listening on ${PORT}`));
   });
   ```

 * create test route to make sure server is listening on correct port
 * run Nodemon in terminal to start server
 * create Schema.sql and create schema for movies using DROP TABLE